 With the proliferation of projects done by freelance employees, some UX design projects may pay by the hour.
 The online marketplace ZipRecruiter presents UX designer average hourly rates for the 50 states in the U.S.

-6. Average UX Designers Salary by Experience
+6. UX Designer Salary Averages Based on Experience

 You can see the averages for other countries in the world here.